bxdoan/bxdoan/README.md

 <div align="center">

-> It’s just pathetic to give up on something before you even give it a shot.
+> There’s no shame in falling down!
+True shame is to not stand up again!

-> — Reiko Mikami —
+> — Shintar Midorima —

 </div>